 Trading platforms are make or break in trading.
 Many brokers offer different trading software along with mobile trading apps.
 A slow platform will hurt you.
 A mobile app that doesn’t work well is detrimental.

 One thing to know as you learn how to open a brokerage account, a lot of brokers require a minimum amount to open an account.
-This can affect which platform you choose.
+As a result, this can affect which platform you choose.

 They range from $0-$10,000 minimum.
 If you’re learning how to invest in the stock market with little money, then a broker that requires $2,500 or $10,000 might not going to work.